Offering New Homes in Peterborough, Cambridgeshire

-The A1M motorway from London to Scotland skirts Peterborough, giving easy road access to London, Cambridge and beyond.
+The A1M motorway from London to Scotland skirts Peterborough, giving easy road access to London, Cambridge, Birmingham and beyond.

 Peterborough offers a great selection of schools, colleges and a university - perfect for families of all ages looking to buy a new home in the city.